a-bergman/Analysis-Tools/README.md

 Work is ongoing: I add or modify code as needed.

-I am working on adding more plotly functions which are housed in a new file called `plotly_graphs.py`.

-I am also building out a module of supplemental classification, regression metrics, and an improved confusion matrix.
-When that is uploaded to this repository, I will move the `roc_curve`, `prc_curve`, and `residualplots` to that module.
+I finished building out a module of supplemental classification, regression metrics, and an improved confusion matrix.
+I moved the `roc_curve`, `prc_curve`, and `residualplots` to that module.
 At some point further down the line, those evaluation functions will be translated into Plotly code as well.

 # Latest Updates

 **`graphs.py`**

-1/15/2019:

-- Added `prc_curve`
+1/17/2019:

+- Moved `prc_curve`, `roc_curve`, and `residualplots` to `model_evaluation.ipynb`

 **`plotly_graphs.py`**

 1/2/2020:

 - Added `heatmap`

+**`model_evaluation.py`**

+1/17/2019:

+- Added file